-Human activities is the cause of global warming, with greenhouse gases and energy being released to the environment.
-In 2020 the rate of human-made energie consumption was ~20 TW (Global Direct Primary Energy Consumption-Published online at OurWorldInData.org).
+Human activities are the cause of global warming, with greenhouse gases and energy being released to the environment.
+In 2020 the rate of human-made energy consumption was ~20 TW (Global Direct Primary Energy Consumption-Published online at OurWorldInData.org).
 This rate is comparable to those of geothermal heat released from the Earth's interior (~24 TW from radiogenic heat - Ref.
-Nature Geoscience, vol 4, September 2011, page 647) and of ~23 TW Residual heat released on account of planetary accretion and differentiation (i.e. ~47 TW = ~24 TW + ~23 TW total Earth’s surface heat flux - Ref.
+Nature Geoscience, vol 4, September 2011, page 647) and of ~23 TW Residual heat released on account of planetary accretion and differentiation (i.e., ~47 TW = ~24 TW + ~23 TW total Earth’s surface heat flux - Ref.
 Solid Earth, 1, 5–24, 2010, page 5).

 The amount of incoming solar radiation energy the Earth received from the sun (~173,000 TW - Ref.
 Global Warming: Understanding the Forecast, ISBN: 978-0-470-94341-0 September 2011) is huge.
 However significant parts of it (~30%) are reflected by clouds and by the earth surface, or radiated to the outer space as long wave infrared energy (~70%).
 And of course, solar radiation exists only during the day, i.e., half of the time.

 During the night when the sun is not visible, the human-made energies released to the environment are in fact significant as they represent 1/3 of the total energy released to the environment, originating however only from regions where humans live, i.e., a small of the total earth surface area.